-Get answers to your questions about concussion and brain injury.
+Get answers to your questions about concussion.
 And find out the steps to take to recover faster.

 What is a concussion?

-A concussion occurs when an impact to the head results in a mild-trauma injury that disrupts brain activity.
+A concussion happens when an impact to the head or body that causes changes to normal brain activity.

 How can you tell if you have a concussion?